 I am sorry to say but I know NO way to prevent their sting.
 Please help me with this one!

-In San Pedro town and it’s vicinity, I have only encountered one ONCE – probably due to the higher population/less blossoming trees.
+In San Pedro Town and her vicinity, I have only encountered one ONCE – probably due to the higher population/less blossoming trees.

 All previous beasts described bite to get blood to make their babies.
 Though I don’t like it, there is a reason.
 These ANTS just bite for the hell of it.
 Like bees, they sting just to be mean…protect themselves….whatever.

-If you are on the beach, no problem.
+If you are on the beach by the water, no problem.
 But if you are in a forested area…wear closed shoes.
 Problem solved.
 They also live in sandy areas – often near the roots of trees or the foundation of a house.
 If you look down and there is a red ant on your foot…KILL IT QUICK!
 If you feel a burning sting, RUN and make sure to simultaneously swat the others off your feet.

 You may have stepped near or on their nest.